Roche says FDA grants priority review for Actemra

-ZURICH The U.S. Food and Drug Administration (FDA) has granted priority review designation of Roche's rheumatoid arthritis medication Actemra for giant cell arteritis (GCA), the Swiss drugmaker said on Tuesday.
+ZURICH (Reuters) - The U.S. Food and Drug Administration (FDA) has granted priority review designation of Roche’s rheumatoid arthritis medication Actemra for giant cell arteritis (GCA), the Swiss drugmaker said on Tuesday.

 “We will continue to work closely with the FDA to bring this investigational medicine to people with GCA as quickly as possible,” Sandra Horning, Roche’s chief medical officer and head of global product development, said in a statement.